June Short Breaks Carer

 How old were your children when you became a short breaks carer?

-My son was about seven and he was an only child, so he absolutely loved the fact that he had a someone to play with, somebody he could help, and they could do things together.
+My son was about seven and he was an only child, so he absolutely loved the fact that he had someone to play with, somebody he could help, and they could do things together.

 The funding and allowances you get as a short breaks carer meant that the three of us were able to go out and spend quality time together.